Enable the right-click

 - Select the Sidebar tab

-- In the Favorites section select the checkbox next to your user name
+- In the Favorites section select the checkbox next to the home icon

-- In the Locations section select the name of the hard drive
+- If you want to see all mapped drives, in the Locations section select the name of the hard drive

 Prevent Microsoft Outlook to send the message with Command-Enter